haines/rake-multilogs/README.md

 require "rake/multilogs"
 ```

-Your multitasks will now run concurrently in forked processes, with each task's output displayed after all tasks have completed.
+Your multitasks will now run concurrently in forked processes, with each line written to stdout or stderr being prefixed by the name of the task that wrote it.

-The use of forking rather than the default threading implementation means that database connections and other resources need to be handled carefully.
+The use of forking (which replaces the default threaded implementation) means that database connections and other resources need to be handled carefully.
-You need to make sure each forked process has its own connection by using the `before_fork` and `after_fork` hooks.
+Each forked process should have its own connection, which can be achieved by using the `before_fork` and `after_fork` hooks.

 For example, with Active Record, you can put the following config in your Rakefile: